-1985 Cedar Bridge Ave., Suite 3 • Lakewood, NJ 08701 • 732.797.1333 194 East Bergen Place • Red Bank, NJ 07701 • 732.747.0010 www.hfacpas.com
+1985 Cedar Bridge Ave., Suite 3 • Lakewood, NJ 08701 • 732.797.1333 194 East Bergen Place • Red Bank, NJ 07701 • 732.747.0010

-To the Board of Fire Commissioners Fire District No. 2 of the Township of Bordentown County of Burlington Township of Bordentown, State of New Jersey
+To the Board of Fire Commissioners

+Fire District No. 2 of the Township of Bordentown

+County of Burlington

+Township of Bordentown, State of New Jersey

-We have audited the basic financial statements of the Fire District No. 2 of the Township of Bordentown (hereafter referred to as the District), County of Burlington, State of New Jersey for the year ended December 31, 2022.
+We have audited the basic financial statements of the Fire District No. 2 of the Township of Bordentown, County of Burlington, State of New Jersey for the year ended December 31, 2023.
 In accordance with requirements prescribed by the Division of Local Government Services, Department of Community Affairs, State of New Jersey, the following are the General Comments and Recommendations for the year then ended.